Our Curriculum

 Homework Projects:

-This half-term, our history topic is all about The Anglo-Saxons.
+This half-term, our geography topic is all about Where Our Food Comes From.
 For our homework project, children can choose from the Homework Grid below.
 These projects enable them to be creative in ways that they enjoy.
-This is a long-term project, to be handed in by Friday 24th October, to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
+This is a long-term project, to be handed in by Friday 5th December, to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
 You can complete more than one project if you wish to.

-These projects will be exhibited to parents at the Open Classroom Event just before Christmas.
+These projects will be exhibited to parents at the Open Classroom Event on Wednesday 10th December.

 If you have any questions about any of the above, please ask via Google Classroom.